 Dancing beneath the waves

 Using the Euler equation it's possible to derive equations describing how water particles move.
 People have duly done this and come up with an idea of what happens beneath the waves.
 They found that water particles dance around in little closed loops in the shape of circles or ellipses.
-(See the image below or this video.)
+(See the image below.)
 People performed lab experiments too, photographing and filming particles floating in water, and they seemed to confirm the theory.